mendix/docs/content/howto/mobile/native-remote-notifications.md

 ## 4 Setting Up Your Mendix Project

-Create a Native starter project. [todo: do you mean start from the Native Mobile Quickstart starter app?]
+Create a Native starter project. [todo: the Native Mobile Quickstart starter app?]

 ### 4.1 Installing Your Module

 1. Add the [Community Commons](https://appstore.home.mendix.com/link/app/170/) module to your app project.
-2. Add encryption [todo: how?]
+2. Add encryption to your module [todo: how? if this is one step, delete this step and replace it with 2.1]

     2.1 Set the private key